taufik-nurrohman/markdown/.dev/README.md

   </tbody>
 </table>

-I decided it would be better to not allow optional spaces between them for several reasons:
+I decided it would be better to not allow optional spaces between them.
+There are several reasons for this:

- 1. The CommonMark rules does not allow optional spaces after the link label [^link:1] [^link:2] [^link:3] for consistency with the link [shortcut](https://spec.commonmark.org/0.31.2#shortcut-reference-link) syntax.
-So, I assume that people who are already familiar with CommonMark rules would expect me to treat the attribute syntax the same way CommonMark treats the link parts syntax.
+ 1. The CommonMark rules do not allow optional spaces after the link label [^link:1] [^link:2] [^link:3] for consistency with the link [shortcut](https://spec.commonmark.org/0.31.2#shortcut-reference-link) syntax.
+I assume that people who are already familiar with CommonMark rules would expect me to treat the attribute syntax the same way CommonMark treats the link parts syntax.

  1. It is easier to determine the priority when this construct occurs: